Skip to main content Skip to search

 Professional Certification

-The program is designed to fulfill the requirements for board certification through by Neshama: Association of Jewish Chaplains.
+The program is designed to fulfill the requirements for board certification through Neshama: Association of Jewish Chaplains.

 Guidance is also provided for students pursuing certification through alternative chaplaincy organizations.